LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 #### Possible causes and solutions:

 1. The customer disabled automatic messages for a period of time, either in the past or currently.
 2. The agent manager set the LiveEngage account’s Off hours in the Shift status to the wrong time period.
-For more information about shift settings, see [Configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html)
+For more information about shift settings, see [configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html)

    {: .notice}
    Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.